jshuadvd/hacks-n-notes/javascript/node-js/express.md

 - `res.links(links)`: sets links response header.
 - `res.locals` & `res.render(view, [locals], callback)`: `res.locals` is an object with default context for rendering views. `res.render` will render a view using the configured templating engine.

+## Form Handling

+- Use redirect 303 instead of direct HTML response since it doesn't interfere with back button & book marking
+- Use body-parser middleware for POST body
+- You can use querstring on POST by adding it to the forms action path eg. `<form action="/process?form=news">`
+- Use the same URL endpoint for AJAX and normal POST fallback.
+This hides implementation details. **good**: `/offers` **bad** `/api/offers`